 A herniated disc occurs when the outer wall of the disc is torn and a portion of the disc is now pushed out through this outer wall tear.
 The term “annular tear” comes from the tear only without herniation and the term “herniated disc” arrives when the center nucleus is herniated out through the tear in the wall.
 This phenomenon will cause pain in two ways.
-The nucleus will produce a chemical and the irritant response on the nerves.
+The nucleus will produce a chemical and an irritant response on the nerves.
 Back pain is also produced by the tear in the annular wall.

 A herniated disc is a common injury that can affect any part of the spine.
 A herniated disc can cause severe pain and other problems in the arms or legs.

 Vertebral discs are flexible, rubbery cushions that support the vertebral bones.
 They allow the spine to twist and bend.
 Each disc has a soft inner nucleus that is surrounded by a fibrous outer wall.

 A herniated disc occurs when the nucleus pushes through the outer wall.
 This herniation can result in a large bulge that can press against nearby nerve roots.